Say “Yes” to the best!

 Puppies start out tiny and cute and then grow up!
 Our adolescent dogs can grow to 60 – 80 pounds, and actions that are cute for tiny puppies are not so cute as large dogs.
 (Examples include jumping on people or grabbing toys.)
 When puppies learn obedience and house manners, bigger dogs are a pleasure to have in the home.
 The primary puppy raiser must be physically capable of handling a large-breed dog.
 Also, every member of the household must agree to adhere to our clear puppy raising guidelines and training techniques.
 It’s a good idea to involve the whole family or household before deciding that everyone is on board and everyone agrees to share the responsibility and follow the protocols.

 To raise the best guide and service dogs, our professional trainers and animal behavior experts have defined a strict set of methods, practices, and protocols that we require our puppy raisers to follow.
 Anyone can learn, regardless of your training experience.
 Consistency, repetition, and positive reinforcement of our protocols are the hallmarks of our program.
-We will teach you these training methods through 1) mandatory participation at two puppy raiser meetings a month; 2) a comprehensive Puppy Raising Manual, and 3) a growing series of supplemental training videos.
-The two meetings per month not only teach you how to train your puppy, they teach your puppy confidence through valuable and necessary exposures to the world.
-The meetings also enable our Area Coordinators to monitor all of the group puppies’ growth and progress.
+We will teach you these training methods through 1) mandatory participation at Puppy Kindergarten (about once a week for about six weeks, depending on your group), then afterwards, attendance at two puppy raiser meetings a month; 2) “Walk and Talk” puppy evaluations and coaching sessions; 3) a comprehensive Puppy Raising Manual, and 4) a growing series of supplemental training videos.
+These tools and experiences not only teach you how to train your puppy, they teach your puppy confidence through valuable and necessary exposures to the world.
+The meetings and sessions also enable our Area Coordinators to monitor all of the group puppies’ growth and progress.

 Some neighborhood deed restrictions or apartment rules have weight or size limitations for pets living in your home.
 While puppies in our program do have access rights to go where the general public is allowed, puppies-in-training are not covered by the Fair Housing Act.
 You will need to ensure that you have permission from your home’s governing body to raise a puppy.